 This is a dish best made with whole milk, half and half, or cream.
 You can go easy on the butter with all this high fat content floating around, but do use a little, the flavor is worth the calorie count.

 Now, I use dried grated parmesa cheese that has probably been on the grocery shelf since the last century, not the best I know, but I look at it as "extra" dry aged!
 It has a grainy texture when used to sprinkle over pasta, but it actually breaks down and melts into the heating cream and butter to thicken and flavor the sauce.

 So for a quick, cheap, indulgent, and scrumptious entree, try out The 99 Cent Chef's minimalist masterpiece, Fettuccine Alfredo -- go ahead you deserve it.

-Half of a package of fettuccini pasta - any pasta type is delish with Alfredo sauce!
+- 12 to 16 ounce package of fettuccini pasta - or, any pasta type is delish covered in Alfredo sauce!

-2 tablespoons of grated parmesan cheese - of course you can use fresh grated.
+- 3-4 tablespoons of grated parmesan cheese - of course, you can use fresh grated.

-The pasta should be ready about now.
-Drain and add the hot pasta (I usually just lift it out of the boiling water directly into the sauce), mixing it into the heated cream.
-Sprinkle with pepper if you like, and serve immediately!
+The pasta should be ready about now (if it finishes early then cool to stop cooking and set aside.)
+Drain the pasta (I usually just lift it out of the boiling water,) mixing it into the heated Alfredo Sauce.
+Sprinkle with pepper if you like, and serve hot and immediately!

 This recipe makes a lot of Fettuccini Alfredo, enough for 3-4 servings.
 Surprisingly it reheats the next day fine.
 The sauce thickens, but you can drizzle on a teaspoon of regular milk to bring it back, close to normal.